Saturday, August 2, 2025

 CELEBRATING JUNETEENTH!

-On June 19, 1865, the slaves who were living in Texas got the word that they were free - two and a half years after the Emancipation Proclamation was signed.
-It is the oldest national celebration of the ending of slavery in the United States celebration.
-It was on this day that the Union soldiers, led by Major General Gordon Granger, landed at Galveston, Texas with the news that the war had end and the slaves were now free.
+On June 19, 1865, enslaved people who were living in Texas got the word that they were free - two and a half years after the Emancipation Proclamation was signed.
+It is the oldest national celebration of the end of slavery in the United States.
+It was on this day that the Union soldiers, led by Major General Gordon Granger, landed at Galveston, Texas, with the news that the war had ended and the slaves were now free.

 General Granger read to the people in Texas General Order Number 3: